swiss-ai/mmore/README.md

    Upload your multimodal documents (PDFs, videos, spreadsheets, and more) into the pipeline.

 2. [**:mag: Process**](./docs/process.md)
    Extracts and standardizes text, metadata, and multimedia content from diverse file formats.
-Easily extensible !
-Add your own processors to handle new file types.
+Easily extensible!
+You can add your own processors to handle new file types.
    *Supports fast processing for specific types.*

 3. [**:file_folder: Index**](./docs/index.md)
    Organizes extracted data into a **hybrid retrieval-ready Vector Store DB**, combining dense and sparse indexing through [Milvus](https://milvus.io/).
-Your vector DB can also be remotely hosted and only need to provide a standard API.
+Your vector DB can also be remotely hosted and then you only have to provide a standard API.

 4. [**:robot: RAG**](./docs/rag.md)
    Use the indexed documents inside a **Retrieval-Augmented Generation (RAG) system**  that provides a [LangChain](https://www.langchain.com/) interface.
 Plug in any LLM with a compatible interface or add new ones through an easy-to-use interface.